scottmilton1/two-square-cipher/README.md

 The functions in the global scope of this implementation can also be used as a module.

-This implementation also includes a custom test suite (test.py) and custom error classes (exceptions.py).
+This implementation includes a custom test suite (test.py) and custom error classes (exceptions.py).

 The Twosquare cipher uses two keys to encrypt and decrypt messages.